What is Flashing Tape?

 Flashing Tape for Decks

 The average deck begins to experience water damage within 8 to 10 years.
 High-performance Trex Protect fights the rot and guards against costly future water damage — at a low cost.
+Adding flashing tape when building your deck is also an effective way to protect your deck and safeguard your decking cost investment from damaging moisture, helping the substructure last as long as the decking it supports.
 For an average-sized deck, measuring 3.6m x 7.3m, five rolls of Trex Protect Joist Tape and one roll of Trex Protect Bearer Tape will be all you need.
-For less than a $130 investment, the deck substructure can last as long as the decking it supports.
-To find out exactly how much Trex Protect Joist and Bearer Tape your project requires, use our Materials Estimator.

 How to Install Flashing Tape